partigabor/aromatica-old/content/materials/Sichuan_pepper.md

 bibFile = "static/files/bibliography.json"
 +++

+The numbing, red or green fruits of east asian prickly ash trees, related to sansho, see also sansho.
+Sichuan Pepper (*Zanthoxylum bungeanum* Maxim.) is a culinary spice from the *Rutaceae* family,[^powo] originating in the region(s) of ChinaIt is used for its pericarp, primarily for meats; colic.
+Its aroma is described as woodsy, peppery, with a heat index of 3.[^ucla_medicinal_2002]

 |    English   |   Arabic   |Chinese|   Hungarian  |
 |--------------|------------|-------|--------------|
 |Sichuan pepper|فلفل سيتشوان|   花椒  |szecsuáni bors|

-Sichuan Pepper (*Zanthoxylum bungeanum* Maxim.) is a culinary spice from the *Rutaceae* family,[^powo] originating in the region(s) of ChinaIt is used for its pericarp, primarily for meats; colic.
-Its aroma is described as woodsy, peppery, with a heat index of 3.[^ucla_medicinal_2002]

 ## Overview